 Kumar dipped his finger into the vial, then moved it towards his mouth.
-Johnston placed his hand between the shaking phalanges and hungry for anything that would work oral cavity.
+Johnston placed his hand between Kumar's shaking phalanges and hungry for anything that would work oral cavity.

-"No...like this," Johnston said, taking three pinches of the white powder with shooting hand, and placing them on the palm of a mounted gunfighter holds the reins with.
-He snorted all of the white powder up his nose with the voracity that a hungry dog licks a plate coated with beef gravy and giblets.
+"No...like this," Johnston said, taking three pinches of the white powder with his shooting hand.
+He placed on his, then snorted all of the white powder up his nose with the voracity that a hungry dog licks a plate coated with beef gravy and giblets.

-Johnston's doer face which had been a minute ago that of an old man tired of living took on a glow of a young one who was eager to embrace three new lifetimes and ten times that number of adventures in each of them.
+Johnston's face which had been a minute ago that of an old man tired of living took on a glow of a young one who was eager to embrace three new lifetimes and ten times that number of adventures in each of them.
 Such looked inviting enough to Kumar.

-A strange sensation hit his nostrils then head as he snorted in the white powder, after which his nose decided to have something to say about it.
-Kumar sneezed out a small cloud of white dust, after which Johnston insist that he try again, but to do it slowly.
+A strange sensation hit Kumar's nostrils, then head as he snorted in the white powder, after which his nose decided to have something to say about it.
+Kumar sneezed out a small cloud of white dust, after which Johnston insisted that he try again, but to do it slowly.
 This time, most of the magic medicine stayed inside Kumar.
-But before he could self observe any effect on his own body, mind and soul, Johnston pulled his attention something more important than any of those often conflicting entities.
+But before he could self-observe any effect on his own body, mind and soul, Johnston pulled his attention to something more important.